Mandyada Gandu: Plot

-The car later picks up Kalegowda and the driver is famous director Ashok Kumar, who wants to shoot a movie in Kalegowda's house. starring a Mr. Kishan and a Mrs. Gown.
+The car later picks up Kalegowda and the driver happens to be a famous movie director, Ashok Kumar, who wants to shoot a movie in Kalegowda's house, starring a Mr. Kishan and a Mrs. Gown.
 Ranga soon falls in love with Gown, while Radha is drawn to Kishan.
-Kishan tells Ranga that Gown is willing to marry him, and after Ranga signs some papers the marriage is done.
+Kishan tells Ranga that Gown is willing to marry him, and after Ranga signs some papers the marriage is complete.
 However Ranga discovers a baby with Gown, but she tells him it is for the film.
 Kishan takes Kalegowda and Radha to his house.
 Radha soon expresses her feelings for Kishan.
 Meanwhile, Krishna returns and reveals he was Kishan while Gouri was Gown, and Ashok Kumar tells him he wants justice done for Gouri.
 Krishna then goes to Radha's room and records her unknowing confession that her alleged rape was false.
 Krishna uses this as a bargaining chip to force Radha to reveal the truth.
-After leaving Kishan's house due to an urgent panchayat call, Kalegowda accepts the allegations of rape and theft against Krishna were false.
+After leaving Kishan's house due to an urgent panchayat call, Kalegowda accepts that the allegations of rape and theft against Krishna were false.

 When Gown is breastfeeding the baby, Ranga demands to know whose it is.
 When she says it is his, he throws it off the stairs only to be caught by Krishna.
 It is revealed that when Ranga kidnapped Gouri, he raped her before throwing her in the river.
-Ashok Kumar arranged for Ranga to unknowingly marry Gouri because of the baby that resulted.
+Ashok Kumar arranged for Ranga to unknowingly marry Gouri because of the baby that resulted from the assault.
 The marriage is certified by the papers Ranga unknowingly signed, and Krishna reveals he was Kishan and had slept with Radha.
 At first Gouri and her child are abused by the rest of the family, but Gouri gives some advice to Radha on her love for Krishna.
 Radha returns home and faints, and Kalegowda sends her to the hospital to get an abortion.
 Meanwhile, Ranga seems to develop and newfound bond with his wife and child.
 At the hospital Radha realizes her father lied to them and reveals she wants children and rushes back.